Key Facts

 What is the difference between arithmetic, geometric, and harmonic means?

-You can customize the output precision from 0 to 10 decimal places using the slider.
+Yes, you can adjust the decimal precision from 0 up to 10 places using the configuration options.